What Kind of Jobs Can Process or Chemical Engineers Get in the Pharmaceutical and Medical Device Industry?

-Take our 30-week online Certificate in Validation program for Senior Validation Roles to get a level 7 university qualification from Technological University Dublin, Ireland and a more interesting job with a higher salary such as;
+Take our 30-week online Certificate in Validation program for More Senior Validation, CQV and C&Q Roles to get a level 7 university qualification from Technological University Dublin, Ireland and a more interesting job with a higher salary such as;

 Take our Computer System Validation Course and extend your role to CSV Projects.
 Round out your qualifications and give yourself a competitive edge in the marketplace.

 Retrain to get a better understanding of the plant engineering and validation process used in pharmaceutical companies.